 a workshop by Transformative Coach Gabe Nosseir

-a nutrition talk by Transformative Coach and Registered Dietitian Angie King-Nosseir, which includes smoothies on day one for the players, provided by Squeezed Juice Bar
+a nutrition talk by Transformative Coach and Registered Dietitian Angie King-Nosseir, which includes smoothies each morning for the players

 a social media discussion by Jey Bernal, owner of N7 Creatives